celiatorras/CGR_routing/README.md

 _Compilation Switches_

-The exact behavior of Unibo-CGR depends on configuration switch settings.
+The exact behavior of Unibo-CGR depends on the settings of configuration switches.
 Researchers proficient in CGR routing can override defaults by editing the Unibo-CGR/core/config.h file.
 Some experimental features are not available on specific BP implementations.

 _Use in ION_